tulir/fifteen/docs/IMPLEMENTATION.md

 Tests for each file are in another file in the same directory with the `_test.go` suffix as is customary in Go.

+## Data structures
+The project didn't require many data structures.
+The main struct is `Puzzle`, which contains the puzzle size, data and the position of the blank spot.
+The puzzle data is stored in a 1-dimensional array with a length of `size^2`.
+The array acts as a flattened 2-dimensional array and the cell at x, y is at index `y*size+x` in the array.

+Two stack types are used during the algorithm: `IntStack` is an array-based data structure with Push(), Remove() and Contains(), while `LinkedMoveStack` is a linked list with Push(), Pop() and a method to convert it into an array.
+Both of these are only used inside the algorithm for keeping track of past moves in the current move chain.

+Finally, `Position` is a simple struct containing `X` and `Y` ints.
+It is used to represent the positions that are clicked to make a move.

+## Algorithm
+The solver uses the [iterative deepening A*](https://en.wikipedia.org/wiki/Iterative_deepening_A*) algorithm with a [manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) heuristic.